-Every decision concerning college has pros and cons.
-Almost none more-so than the decision between having full-time student hours or going part-time.
+Every decision concerning college has its pros and cons, but almost none more so than deciding between going part-time or full-time student hours.
 The most important thing to remember about this decision is that it should be based on what is best for you as a student.

 What’s the difference between full-time and part-time student hours?